 + Winter Wildlife Resources:

-- Donate your Christmas tree to your local wildlife rehabilitation centre (such as BC SPCA Wild ARC).
+- Check with your local wildlife rehabilitation centre (such as BC SPCA Wild ARC) to see if there is use for your Christmas tree.
 The tree can serve as natural enrichment for the wild patients in their care.

 WildSense newsletter